Co-production (approach): Co-delivery

 Co-delivery implies the improvement of outcomes with a collective effort.
 It is usually implemented as non-profit organization.

 Co-assessment

 Co-assessment refers to the monitoring of public service quality and outcomes.
-Co-assessment of public services brings a radically different perspective to deciding what works – and what doesn’t.
+Co-assessment of public services brings a radically different perspective to deciding what works – and what doesn't.
 However, co-assessment can carry potential risks such as: lack of knowledge, lack of resources, time consumption.

+Co-produced knowledge

+Scholars have discussed the role of co-production in decolonising research and implementation of services by including a mixture of research, state and public (community) stakeholders in the process; a process that results in strong mutual ownership.
+Particularly this has been linked to the "triangle that moves the mountain" approach for addressing social challenges, originally developed in Thailand.

 Challenges

 Co-production, as a method, approach and mind-set, is very different from traditional models of service provision.
 As has been shown, it fundamentally alters the relationship between service providers and users; it emphasises people as active agents, not passive beneficiaries; and, in large part because of this alternative process, it tends to lead towards better, more preventative outcomes in the long-term.

 Because of its radically different nature, however, people wishing to practice co-production face a number of significant challenges.
 As NEF/NESTA comments:

 "Overall, the challenge seems to amount to one clear problem.
 Co-production, even in the most successful and dramatic examples, barely fits the standard shape of public services or charities or the systems we have developed to 'deliver' support, even though [in the UK] policy documents express ambitions to empower and engage local communities, to devolve power and increase individuals' choice and control."

 This misfit makes practising co-production difficult, and mainstreaming good practice particularly so.
 Existing structures and frameworks work against, not with, co-production.
 In order for it to flourish as a viable alternative to the expensive and in many cases failing, status quo change needs to take place.

 NEF/NESTA highlight four areas where such change will be required;